Parking on Campus

 Why do I have to send my proof of address/vehicle V5?

 We use these items to support your application and ensure that you live where you say you live (you must use your term time address for your permit application) and that the CO2 emissions are what you have completed in the application form.
-We also require proof of any exemptions that you have informed us of to make sure we are assigning permits to those with the greatest need e.g. caring requirements.
+We also require proof of any exemptions that you have informed us of to make sure we are assigning permits to those with the greatest need e.g. caring commitments.

 I can’t see the emissions data on my V5 or don’t have it, is there any way that I can find out the CO2 emissions of my vehicle?